Colorado panel issues guidelines for injecting ketamine

 Most states and agencies allow ketamine to be administered when people exhibit “excited delirium” or agitation typically associated with chronic drug abuse, mental illness or both.
 The drug is used as a sedative and is supposed to be fast-acting with limited side affects.

-The report was prepared by an expert medical panel and included a recommendation that the drug should not be used to ease effects of the syndrome because the syndrome itself lacks a uniform medical description.
+The report was prepared by an expert medical panel and included a recommendation that the drug should not be used to ease effects of excited delirium because the syndrome itself lacks a uniform medical description.

 “It has subjective and non-medical criteria such as hyper-aggression, increased strength and police noncompliance — all of which are very subjective and inherently biased,” said Dr. Lesley Brooks, a family and addiction medicine physician on the panel.

-The report said that these terms “have been associated with racial bias against African American men.”
+The report said these terms “have been associated with racial bias against African American men.”

 The panel's recommendations follow last year's nationwide protests for police reform and racial justice reckoning prompted by the police killing of George Floyd in Minneapolis.